 The Best Junior ISAs for Babies in the UK

-The question of the best ISA for a baby comes down to your attitude towards risk.
+If you want to know answers to “what’s the best ISA for my child?” or “what is the best ISA for a baby?” it comes down to your attitude towards risk.
 While cash savings are potentially safer than savings in the stock market, the maximum amount of interest a Junior or Adult Cash ISA earns is likely to earn is no more than 2.5%, whereas Junior or Adult ISAs invested in stocks and shares are expected to earn significantly more.

 A Cash ISA vs Stocks and Shares ISA study conducted by Moneyfarm concluded that the annual return on bank accounts and Cash ISAs was 1.21% as opposed to 9.64% on Stocks and Shares ISAs.
 Bearing this in mind, the best ISA account for a baby has to be a Stocks and Shares JISA.

-You can open both types of JISA for your child, but only one in the same tax year.
-The best ISA for baby UK parents and guardians decide on soon after a baby is born is a Cash ISA, and that is because Cash ISAs are safer.
+If you are trying to figure out “what is the best ISA for my child?”
+Well, you can open both types of JISA for your child, but only one in the same tax year.
+The best ISA for baby UK parents and guardians decide on soon after a baby is born is a Cash ISA, and that is because childrens Cash ISAs are safer.

 But often, after a few years, when you see interest rates soaring and outstripping the potential returns, you might decide to take out a Junior Stocks and Shares ISA.
 That way, the child has both types of ISAs.
 Alternatively, you might decide on an ISA transfer, closing the Cash ISA down and moving the funds into an Investment ISA.